Jonathan2251/lbd/source/funccall.rst

-As above code comment, **“.cprestore 8”** is a pseudo instruction for saving **$gp** to **8($sp)** while Instruction **“ld $gp, 8($sp)”** restore the $gp, reference Table 8-1 of "MIPSpro TM Assembly Language Programmer’s Guide" [#mipsasm]_.
+As above code comment, **“.cprestore 8”** is a pseudo instruction for saving **$gp** to **8($sp)** while Instruction **“ld $gp, 8($sp)”** restore the $gp, refer to Table 8-1 of "MIPSpro TM Assembly Language Programmer’s Guide" [#mipsasm]_.
 In other word, $gp is a caller saved register, so main() need to save/restore
 $gp before/after call the shared library _Z5sum_ii() function.
 In llvm Mips 3.5, it removed the .cprestore in mode PIC which meaning $gp is not a caller saved register in PIC anymore.
-Anyway, it is keeped in Cpu0 and make this feature can be removed by not define it in Cpu0Config.h.
+However, it is still existed in Cpu0 and this feature can be removed by not defining it in Cpu0Config.h.
 The #ifdef ENABLE_GPRESTORE part of code in Cpu0 can be removed but it come with the cost of reserve $gp register as a specific register and cannot be allocated for the program variable in PIC mode.
 As explained in early chapter Gloabal